bistro-its-berkeley/BISTRO-Starter-Kit/docs/How_to_run_a_simulation?.md

 1. Open your Terminal.

-2. Make sure you are located in the Competition GitHub repository by computing *cd* + the *absolute path of the competition repository* in the command line.
+2. Make sure you are located in the Competition GitHub repository by computing:

+*cd* + the *absolute path of the competition repository* in the command line.

-3. Download Gradle by running the following command: *./gradlew :run /PappArgs="['--config','fixed-inputs/siouxfalls/siouxfalls-1k.conf]"*
+3. Download Gradle by running the following command:

+*./gradlew :run /PappArgs="['--config','fixed-inputs/siouxfalls/siouxfalls-1k.conf]"*

-4. Launch a simulation by running the following command: ./gradlew run --args='--config fixed-data/siouxfalls/siouxfalls-1k.conf'
+4. Launch a simulation by running the following command:

+./gradlew run --args='--config fixed-data/siouxfalls/siouxfalls-1k.conf'

 A progress bar is appearing in the terminal: Congratulations, you are running the simulation with BEAM!